Shubhamraut9497/koskill_assignment/README.md

 Navigate back to the dashboard by using the back button or the navigation menu.
 License
 This project is licensed under the MIT License.

-Feel free to customize the README file according to your project structure and additional details